Suvradeep-Dutta/N9_SDLC_CALCULATOR/1_Requirements/readme.md

 # High Level Requirements

-.
-Maximum input digits user can enter is upto 12 digits
+1) Maximum input digits a user can enter is upto 12 digits.

+2) Arithmetic Operations

+3) Exponential and Logarithmic Operations.

+4) Square roots and powers.

+5) Permutation and Combination.

+6) Finding area and perimeter of different geometrical shapes like circle, square and rectangle.

-.
-Trignometric And Inverse Trignometric Functions
+7) Trignometric And Inverse Trignometric Functions.

-.
-Measurements conversion(km,cm,inch,etc)

-. weight conversion(kilogram,litre etc)
+8) Measurements conversion (km,cm,inch,etc).

+9) weight conversion (kilogram,litre etc).

-. mixed to improper fractions
+10) Mixed to improper fractions.

-. cube and cube root
+11) Cube and cube root.

-.
-Temperature conversion
+12) Temperature conversion.

-. fraction arithmetic operations(+,-,*,/)

-. calculation of Reminder
+13) Arithmetic operations of fractions. (+,-,*,/)

+14) Calculation of Reminder.

-. calculation of simple interest
+15) Calculation of simple interest.

 ## Low Level Requirements

+1) Exponential operation (result=b^x where b=base and x=exponent.
+Input type : integer and float)
+   Logarithmic operation (result=log(x) where the input type of x is integer or float)

+2) Area and perimeter of different geometrical shapes (The input data type used in the scenario are integer and float)

+3) Permutation and Combination (result=nPr; input type : integer and result=nCr; input type: integer)

-. using float for Decimal values
+4) using float for Decimal values

-. using int for Integer values
+5) using int for Integer values

-. using Double
+6) using Double

-. calculation of reminder using modulus operator
+7) calculation of reminder using modulus operator

-. using aithmetic operators for calculation of simple interest
+8) using aithmetic operators for calculation of simple interest